 Large cruise ships often visit Blue Island due to its natural beauties.
 Concordia Costa cruise ship recently visited the island staying in the harbour during the night.
 The captain and the officers enjoyed the night stay on the island and visited some clubs having great time.
 The next day the ships started departing the harbour and was already few hundred meters away from the shore.
 The captain had a bit of hangover and was feeling dizzy.
 The captain leaned on the command console and by chance pressed the button that released the anchor.
 The anchor fell to the sea bottom.
 As the ship was moving the anchor damaged some of the broadband submarine telecom cables.
 This immediately affected the quality of mobile services of the BlueWave.

-BlueWave immediately started searching for a solution how to acquire and assure sufficient backhaul bandwidth in order to provide to the end customer the QoS specified in the Service Agreements.
+BlueWave immediately started searching for a solution how to acquire and assure sufficient bandwidth in order to provide to the end customer the QoS specified in the Service Agreements.

 GreenWave is a mobile network operator offering services on the tropical Green Island.
 Green Island is making part of the Key Kingdom with the mainland 5000km away.
 The island is connected to the mainland through submarine cables placed 60 years ago.
 Capacity of the submarine cables placed long ago is lower than the current needs on the island.
 Government of the Green Island does not have sufficient means to lay a new set of submarine cables in order to increase data speeds on the island.
 Green Wave is investigating possibilities on how to increase the speed of the broadband backhaul in order to be able to provide mobile broadband data and video services that are in high demand by the existing customers. ,